mohammedAljadd/students-performance-prediction/README.md

 <img src ='https://github.com/mohammedAljadd/Students-performance-and-difficulties-prediction/blob/main/plots/compare_kernels.PNG' width='1000cm'>

-In the Ipython notebook you will find each part separated + the above results, here we gather all the metrics and plots in one section for the purpose of showing results.
+As you can see the training times are soo small thanks to feature scaling.
+As you can also notice, the best svm model the one that used the linear kernel.
+So let's show the results of this linear kernel svm model again :

 # Comparision